pydantic/pydantic/docs/hypothesis_plugin.md

 and [`st.from_type()`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.from_type)
 strategies support them without any user configuration.

+!!! note
+    If you are generating a model with `st.builds` whose fields have aliases, you must pass the *alias* and not the field name as a keyword argument.
+In the examples below, `test_with_discount_field_name` will likely raise an `AssertionError` because the field name and not the alias has been passed to `st.builds`.
+(Raising an `AssertionError` is not guaranteed, as Hypothesis may generate a float whose value happens to be between 100 and 200).

 !!! warning
-    Please note, while the plugin supports these types, hypothesis will(currently) generate values outside of given args for the constrained function types.
+    Please note, while the plugin supports these types, hypothesis will (currently) generate values outside of given args for the constrained function types.